docker-library/faq/SIGNING.md

 ​
 ## How do I verify image signatures once GitHub Actions has rotated its OIDC signing keys?
 ​
-Docker will maintain a log of historical GitHub Actions OIDC public keys so that signatures created using OpenPubkey on GitHub Actions can be verified after rotation.
+Docker will maintain a log of historical GitHub Actions OIDC public keys in TUF so that signatures created using OpenPubkey on GitHub Actions can be verified after rotation.
+Because you will necessarily be trusting Docker's TUF root, you will be trusting Docker to maintain an accurate history of these keys.
+It is simple for Docker and the communit to monitor this log and detect issues with it.
 ​
 ## What if compromised DOIs are signed on Docker’s behalf?
 ​